Self-proclaimed former hippy Gordon Roome rediscovered his ‘peace and love’ roots and decided he wanted to make a positive impact on the world.

 “I’m a baby boomer, so I’ve got some savings and have the luxury of deciding what to do with the money.
 I looked at several ethical ISAs.
-Charity Bank had very good reviews and a really good rate.
-So it seemed like a no-brainer to choose them.
+Charity Bank had very good reviews and a competitive rate.

 “So many smaller organisations are trying to do a lot of good but haven’t got a lot of money.
 They can’t afford to advertise, so people don’t get to hear about them and they don’t get left money in wills and so on.
 The money you’re investing as a Charity Bank saver might be what’s keeping them afloat.

 “I like to support those smaller, off-the-radar charities.
 I think it’s wonderful that, instead of having to give all my money to charity, it can be used to help good causes and I get the money back as well.
 It’s a win-win situation.”